kbase/project_guides/Data_Types/Eukaryotic_Genome/GenomeSpec.md

 annotation_quality_detail_ref would be a versioned workspace reference

-evidence_set_ref would be a unversioned workspace reference
+evidence_set_ref would be a nonversioned workspace reference

-protein_set_ref would be a unversioned workspace reference
+protein_set_ref would be a nonversioned workspace reference

-feature_lookup_ref would be a unversioned workspace reference
+feature_lookup_ref would be a nonversioned workspace reference

 methodology - Not sure if needed? example would be rast